noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 What is EMF

 What are these devices and why do these devices emit EMF?

-Wireless Fidelity (Wi-Fi )is a wireless communication and networking system that
+Wireless Fidelity (Wi-Fi )is a wireless communication and networking system that encodes information into radio waves to provide i

 What kinds of EMF is harmful??